 Do you have just enough time to put together an appetizer to serve your guests?

 Here’s a great go-to option.

 You’re in for a treat with these Cheddar Bacon Garlic Crostini because they are loaded with taste and could not be any easier to make!

-These baked carrot fries are the best way to serve fries for Thanksgiving!
+These air fryer carrot fries are the best way to serve fries for Thanksgiving!

-What makes it even better is that you can serve these Baked Parmesan Carrot Fries with a spicy, creamy mayo dip (the instructions for this dip are in the recipe too).
+What makes it even better is that you can serve these delicious carrot fries with a spicy, creamy aioli dip (the instructions for this dip are here).

 Pumpkin Cheese Balls are fantastic for your Thanksgiving snacks or appetizers.

 These cheese appetizers take just minutes to put together and have simple ingredients to prepare.